-One of the best things about travelling in Oman is that the majority of these places are free to enter, and also that you can “free camp” pretty much anywhere you please.
+One of the best things about embarking on an Oman itinerary is that you can “free camp” pretty much anywhere you please.
+Many of the best things to see here are natural attractions that are completely free!
 If you rent your own car and pack some camping equipment, you can completely alleviate your accommodation costs if travelling Oman on a budget.

-Make a Scenic Pit Stop at Fins Beach
+Make a scenic pit stop at Fins beach

-Today’s journey consists of a lot of driving, but frequent scenic stops en-route break up the journey.
+Today’s journey consists of a lot of driving, but frequent scenic stops en route break up the journey.
 Approximately one hour from Muscat, Fins Beach is the personification of unspoiled paradise.

 Plunge into the Bimmah Sinkhole